evanyeyeye/rainbow/docs/waters/funcdat2.rst

 This format is comprised entirely of contiguous 2-byte segments, one for each intensity.
 This is the reason why this format is referred to as the 2-byte format.

-The value of each intensity is encoded into the bits of each 2-byte segment.
+The value of each intensity is encoded into the bits of a 2-byte segment.
 Assume little-endianness.
 The least significant 3 bits represent a :code:`power` of four.
 The most significant 13 bits represent a :code:`base` value.
 The intensity is calculated with the formula: :code:`base * 4^power`.

 For example, the intensity 13924 = 3481 * 4^1 would be represented by the following 2 bytes: